 Average Funeral Costs: The Basics

-The average funeral costs $7,181.
-That $7,181 includes a viewing and burial, embalming, hearse, transfer of remains, service fee and more.
-It doesn’t, however, include the cost of, say, a catered luncheon with drinks after the memorial service, which can add hundreds if not thousands of dollars to the cost.
+The average funeral costs $7,640.
+That includes a viewing and burial, embalming, hearse, transfer of remains, service fee and more.
+It doesn’t, however, include the cost of the cemetery site, gravestone or vault (many cemeteries require this cement container that prevents the ground from caving in).
+It also doesn’t include, say, a catered luncheon with drinks after the memorial service, which can add hundreds if not thousands of dollars to the cost.

 Burial vs. Cremation

-So which is cheaper, burial or cremation?
-The short answer: cremation.
-According to the NFDA, the median cost of a funeral with cremation is $6,078.
-That’s $1,103 (15.3%) cheaper than the median cost of a funeral with a burial.
+As mentioned earlier, according to the NFDA, the median cost of a funeral with viewing and cremation is $5,150.
+That’s nearly $2,500 less than the median cost of a funeral with a viewing and burial.
 And some sources put the average cost of a cremation even lower, at $2,000-$4,000.

 The cost differential between burial and cremation may be part of the reason that cremation rates are rising and burial rates are falling.
 In 2005, cremation accounted for 32.3% of funerals, burial 61.4%.
-By 2013, cremations were at 45.4% and burials at 48.7%.
+By 2015, cremations were at 47.9% and burials at 45.2%.
 The NFDA projects the trend to continue in favor of cremations.
-By 2030, the NFDA projects that cremations will represent 71% of funerals and burials only 23.2%.
+By 2035, the NFDA projects that cremations will represent close to 75% of funerals and burials only 20%.

 During the Great Recession, the number of Americans whose bodies went unclaimed because their families couldn’t afford funeral costs rose.
 In the worst case scenario, a family without financial resources will simply not claim the body of a loved one, in which case the local or state government will step in to help cover the cost of a simple burial or cremation.
-While this trend has fallen out of the news with the economic recovery, it’s still a reality for some families.
+While this trend fell out of the news with the economic recovery, it may return to the headlines because of the coronavirus pandemic.

 Related Article: Top 7 Reasons Why Millennials Need Life Insurance